jaeyunsung/Ataciguat_aortic_valve/README.md

 # Output

 This directory contains the output from the neural network regression model for predicting changes in aortic valve area.
+The features of importance are found here from the neural network regression model as well as the scatter plot of actual changes in aortic valve area compared to predicted changes.

 # Running the scripts